New York Fries

-New York Fries is a Canadian quick service restaurant that mainly serves french fries, hot dogs and poutine.
+New York Fries shortened as NYF is a Canadian quick service restaurant that mainly serves french fries, hot dogs and poutine.

-There are 120 locations in Canada, as well as locations in Bahrain, China, Egypt, Macao, Oman, Panama, Qatar, Saudi Arabia, Turkey & United Arab Emirates.
+There are 120 locations in Canada.
+There are also locations in Bahrain, China, Egypt, Macao, Oman, Panama, Qatar, Saudi Arabia, Turkey, United Arab Emirates and the United States.

 History

 New York Fries started as a stand at South Street Seaport.
 In 1983, Jay and Hal Gould found the stand from a New York Times review and initially bought the Canadian rights, eventually buying out the entire company in 1987.

 The first Canadian location opened on August 16, 1984 at Scarborough Town Centre.
 It initially only sold fries and cola.
 The brand later introduced poutine onto its menu in 1989.

 Cara Operations (now known as Recipe Unlimited) bought New York Fries in September 2015.

 South St. Burger Co.

 Since the sale of New York Fries, South St. Burger Company is no longer run by New York Fries.
-South St Burger Co. has thirty locations across Canada and two in Dubai.
+South St Burger Co. has 30 locations across Canada and two in Dubai.
 South St. Burger Co. sells hamburgers, fries and poutine.